bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 r = /\\s+java\\s+/;

-Match “java” with one or more spaces before and after
+Match “java " with one or more spaces before and after

 r = /\[^(\]\*/;